nnadagouda95/nnadagouda95.github.io/README.md

 ## Publication

- <a href="/docs/papers/icassp-2020.pdf" target="_blank">G. Canal, M. Connor, J. Jin, N. Nadagouda, M. O'Shaughnessy, C. Rozell, and M. Davenport, ``The Picasso Algorithm for Bayesian Localization Via Paired Comparisons in a Union of Subspaces Model'',  in \textit{Proc.\ IEEE Int.\ Conf.\ on Acoustics, Speech and Signal Processing (ICASSP)}, May, 2020.</a>
+G. Canal, M. Connor, J. Jin, N. Nadagouda, M. O'Shaughnessy, C. Rozell, and M. Davenport,  <a href="/docs/papers/icassp-2020.pdf" target="_blank">The Picasso Algorithm for Bayesian Localization Via Paired Comparisons in a Union of Subspaces Model</a>,  in Proc.
+IEEE Int.
+Conf. on Acoustics, Speech and Signal Processing (ICASSP)}, May, 2020.

 ## Poster

-<a href="/docs/papers/Namrata_poster.pdf" target="_blank">N. Nadagouda, and M. Davenport, ``Switched Hawkes Processes'', at \textit{Workshop on Recent Developments on Mathematical/Statistical approaches in Data Science (MSDAS)}, University of Texas at Dallas, Richardson, TX, June 2019.</a>
+N. Nadagouda, and M. Davenport, <a href="/docs/papers/Namrata_poster.pdf" target="_blank">Switched Hawkes Processes</a>, at Workshop on Recent Developments on Mathematical/Statistical approaches in Data Science (MSDAS), University of Texas at Dallas, Richardson, TX, June 2019.</a>

 ### Social Network
 <p float="left">